 - Click ENTER.

-- Absolute function checks for the number and it will return the absolute number.
+- The absolute function checks for the number, and it will return the absolute number.

-- As we can see in the above screenshot ABS function returned the absolute number and converted the negative number to positive numbers.
+- As we can see in the above screenshot, the ABS function returned the absolute number and converted the negative number to positive numbers.

-- We can notice that grand total value has a huge difference after using the ABS function because SUM will add the positive numbers and subtract the negative numbers and give the end result
+- We can notice that the grand total value has a huge difference after using the ABS function because SUM will add the positive numbers and subtract the negative numbers and give the end result.

-- Do the same operation and apply the ABS function to E and H column and we will get the below result as follows.
+- Do the same operation and apply the ABS function to the E and H column, and we will get the following result.

 In the above result, we can see the Grand total difference after applying the ABS function.